WHY IS A HEALTHY SEX LIFE IMPORTANT?

 ASK ABOUT PrEP

 PrEP (Pre-Exposure Prophylaxis) is a medication for HIV-negative people that reduces the risk of getting HIV.
 It is close to 99% effective in preventing HIV if it is taken every day.
-But it does not prevent other STDs (Sexually Transmitted Diseases), and is meant to be used with condoms, not instead of them.
+But it does not prevent other STIs (sexually transmitted infections), and should be used with condoms, not instead of them.
 Ask your doctor if PrEP might be right for you or your partner.

 TAKE YOUR MEDS AS INDICATED

-When your other conditions are not controlled, you may not feel well enough to enjoy sex.
-Take the right number of pills at the right time of day.
-This is especially important for PrEP, ART and all medications which must be taken every day to be effective.
-If this is difficult, use a pillbox or alarm to remind you.
+When your other health conditions are not controlled, you may not feel well enough to enjoy sex.
+You should take the right number of pills at the right time of day as prescribed.
+This is especially important for PrEP, HIV meds, and all medications that must be taken every day to be effective.
+If this is difficult, you should use a pillbox or alarm to remind you.